 4. “I’ll do the dishes,” are four of the most magical words

+Come to think of it, it’s the best funny advice out there.
+Sounds funny but married couples relate to this tip on a serious level.
 Think of these words as an example, one through which a marriage can thrive.
 Something as simple as doing the dishes for a spouse who has cooked the meal, or doing a load of laundry for a spouse who has spent the day cleaning your home can open the door to positive communication and increased emotional intimacy.
-Paying attention to the little things and being a supportive partner can also benefits of physical intimacy with one another!
+Paying attention to the little things and being a supportive partner can also benefit from physical intimacy with one another!

 5. Use your words wisely; they will likely haunt you later

 Whether your use of words is intended for good or for harm, be wise in selecting the ones you choose to use!
 Words can seem harmless and innocent, but often words inflict power and influence.
 Words chosen in wisdom and with respect in mind are more likely to be received in a positive way.
+This advice for the newlyweds comes especially handy because opposed to popular romantic belief, it is not wise to blurt out anything that comes to your mind.
 For example, words spoken in anger during an argument may not be ones you fully mean, but they will likely be referenced in an argument perhaps even years down the road.
 Selecting the right way to say something at just the right time can be the difference between a happy marriage and one that is the source of frustration.

 6. Don’t hide your mistakes.
 Your spouse will always be the one to find them out